Sonja L. Lanehart: Higher education and career

-For her bachelor’s degree, Lanehart attended the University of Texas at Austin and majored in English with a minor in Educational Psychology.
-After graduating in 1990, she continued on to receive her master’s from the University of Michigan in 1991 with a degree in English Language Literature, specifically in Medieval Studies.
+For her bachelor's degree, Lanehart attended the University of Texas at Austin and majored in English with a minor in Educational Psychology.
+After graduating in 1990, she continued on to receive her master's from the University of Michigan in 1991 with a degree in English Language Literature, specifically in Medieval Studies.
 Remaining at the University of Michigan, she obtained her Ph.D. in 1995 in English Language and Literature.

-While working towards her Ph.D., Lanehart was a graduate student teaching assistant from 1992–1993 at the University of Michigan.
-She then joined the faculty of the University of Georgia as an Assistant Professor of English Language Studies and Linguistics from 1995 to 2002, and was promoted to Associate Professor in 2002.
+While working towards her Ph.D., Lanehart was a graduate student teaching assistant from 1992 to 1993 at the University of Michigan.
+She then joined the faculty of the University of Georgia as an assistant professor of English Language Studies and Linguistics from 1995 to 2002, and was promoted to associate professor in 2002.
 In 2006, Lanehart moved to the University of Texas at San Antonio as the Brackenridge Endowed Chair in Literature and Humanities.
-She remained in that position until 2019 when she joined the faculty of the University of Arizona as a Professor of Linguistics and Faculty Fellow in the Graduate College, with a concurrent position in the Teaching, Learning, and Sociocultural Studies program.
+She remained in that position until 2019 when she joined the faculty of the University of Arizona as a professor of Linguistics and Faculty Fellow in the Graduate College, with a concurrent position in the Teaching, Learning, and Sociocultural Studies program.